 Anorexia nervosa is an eating disorder.
 A person with anorexia nervosa deliberately loses weight and often finds that food dominates their life.
 The weight loss may become severe and life-threatening.
-Treatment includes talking treatments such as cognitive behavioural therapy (CBT), family therapy, and self-help measures.
+Treatment includes advice about eating, monitoring weight change, family therapy and talking treatments such as cognitive behavioural therapy (CBT).

 What is anorexia nervosa?

-Anorexia nervosa (just called anorexia from now on) is an eating disorder.
+Anorexia nervosa (often just called anorexia) is an eating disorder.
 It is ten times as common in females as in males.
 It most often starts during teenage years.
 About 9 in 1,000 women develop features of anorexia at some point in their lives.

 People with anorexia often find that they do not allow themselves to feel full after eating.
 This means that they restrict the amount they eat and drink.
 People with anorexia are underweight.
 Sometimes, the weight becomes so low that it is dangerous to health.

 How do I know if I have an eating disorder?

 If you answer yes to two or more of these questions then you may have an eating disorder and you should see your doctor: